kkrt-labs/kakarot-ssj/docs/general/machine.md

 local execution context optionally contained parent and child execution contexts, which were used to model the execution of sub-calls.
-However, this design was not possible to implement in Cairo, as Cairo does not support the use of Nullable types containing dictionaries.
-Since the ExecutionContext struct mentioned in [execution_context](./execution_context.md) contains such Nullable types, we had to change the design of the EVM to use a machine with a single Stack and Memory, which are our dict-based data structures.
+However, this design was not possible to implement in Cairo, as Cairo does not support the use of `Nullable` types containing dictionaries.
+Since the `ExecutionContext` struct contains such `Nullable` types, we had to change the design of the EVM to use a machine with a single stack and memory, which are our dict-based data structures.

 ## The Kakarot Machine design